pg-cy/Elk-Deployment/README.md

 - Copy/download the "install-elk.yml", "filebeat-config.yml","filebeat-playbook" file onto your ansible container.
 - Edit the "hosts" file (/etc/ansible/hosts) to include our elk server/VMs for ansible to use playbooks on.
 ![hosts edit file](images/hosts_edit.png)
-- Run the "install-elk.yml" playbook (note that the remote_user inside the file has to be your ansible container with the ssh key to your elk server)
+- Run the "install-elk.yml" playbook (note that the remote_user inside the file has to be the user created for ssh keys to your elk server)
 - edit the "filebeat-config.yml" file to send the data to our ELK server.
+(IP needs to be the ELK server)
 ![filebeat config edit](images/IP_change_filebeat_configP1.png)
 ![filebeat config edit](images/IP_change_filebeat_configP2.png)
 - run the "filebeat-playbook"

-- Which file do you update to make Ansible run the playbook on a specific machine?
+Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 - A) You need to update the "hosts" file and add your webservers/elk ip addresses.
 This allows ansilbe to run playbooks on specific machines such as installing dvwa,filebeat or elk on the specified IP addresses from the hosts file.
 In the installation of filebeat,  you will have to modify the "filebeat-config.yml" file to point it to our elk server.
 During the installation process this file will be copied and renamed filebeat.yml to the machines we want to monitor.